• Skip to primary navigation

 Homemade Fish Fingers Recipe

-These Homemade Fish Fingers are delicious and easy and a great recipe for kids to make.
-These fish fingers are baked too, so they are healthy too.
-Put them in a sandwich, serve with a salad or just dip them in your favourite sauce.
+These Homemade Fish Fingers (Fish Sticks) are easy, delicious and a great recipe for kids to help make.
+They're baked too, so are healthier.

 the words low fat in a white circle.